7 Best Places to Retire and Live in Japan: 2023

 Yokohama is a city with a lot of history, located in the Kanagawa Prefecture on Honshu Island.
 It has a great climate and is close to Tokyo but not too close.
 The city has expanded dramatically over time and now has about 1 million residents who enjoy riding motorcycles along its famous “Literati Route” or shopping at one of its many department stores, such as Isetan Mitsukoshi or Mitsukoshi Shimbunsha.

-Read More: 7 Best Places to Retire and Live in Israel: 2023
+Read More: Best Places to Retire and Live in the Philippines: 2023

 7. Osaka: